economic graph

 In this program, you will have the opportunity to study with highly regarded faculty from Penn State's College of the Liberal Arts, one of the premier institutions in the world to study and work in the liberal arts disciplines.

 The 18-credit economics minor is composed of four required economics courses.
-In addition, you must take a minimum of two additional 400-level ECON courses to complete the requirements for the minor.
-A grade of "C" or better is required in all courses that you take to fulfill requirements for the minor.
+You must also take a minimum of two additional 400-level ECON courses to complete the requirements for the minor.
+A grade of C or better is required in all courses that you take to fulfill requirements for the minor.

 Convenient and Flexible